 Paperless transactionAn image of a paid in cheque will be taken, this image is the form of communication banks use to transfer cheque information between themselves, instead of the physical paper cheques previously used.

 - Faster cheque clearanceSterling cheques that are imaged will clear faster than they do today.
 Sterling cheques processed in this way will clear faster than they did previously.

 - Access funds within 2 days

-This means you will be able to access your funds within two working days instead of six.
+You will be able to access your funds within two working days.

 Ways to deposit a cheque